-Chicago has a high school with 13 freshmen
+Chicago has a high school with just 13 ninth graders.
+That’s the entire freshman class: 13.

 And Austin Business is not alone.